Workday/canvas-kit/modules/react/common/lib/theming/README.md

 To access the current theme, you can use one of the following functions and hooks depending on where do you use it and what do you want to get back.
-All of these functions allow to pass a partial or full theme object to overwrite the default Canvas theme.
-If a theme is not passed, they will try to retrieve it from the ThemeContext (only for hooks), then from the window object and afterall they will fall back to the default theme.
+All of these functions allow to pass a partial or full theme object to overwrite the current theme.
+If a theme is not passed, they will try to retrieve it from the ThemeContext (only for hooks), then from the window object and as a last solution they will fall back to the default theme.

 Please consider to use `getTheme` and `useTheme` over `getCanvasTheme` and `useCanvasTheme`.